 Do you have questions about paying your employees?
 Our experts can help.
 Here’s what employers need to know about minimum employment standards for paying wages.

-As of October 1, 2021, the minimum wage in Saskatchewan increased to $11.81 per hour from $11.45.
+As of October 1, 2022, the minimum wage in Saskatchewan increased to $13 per hour from $11.81 an hour.
 Any change to the provincial minimum wage is announced annually in June and comes into force on October 1.

 The hourly minimum wage rate applies to most employees in Saskatchewan.
 However, there are some exemptions.
 These include: